BlogSpam-Net/blogspam.js/README.md

 * options
    * Additional options to control how things should work.
 * site
-   * A link to your site - this parameter is needed for the getStats() function to be useful.
+   * A link to your site, which can be later-used to lookup your SPAM/OK stats.
 * subject
    * The subject/title the submitter supplied.